The 2006 retrospective continues as I review the last seven months of 2006 including the WSOP.

 Here are the highlights from August including WSOP Main Event coverage:

-WSOP Main Event Day 2A
+WSOP Main Event Day 2AHere are some pics:

 WSOP Main Event Day 2B